 Be responsible in ensuring attending guests also abide by the Code of Conduct

-Whereas it is a players responsibility to attend all practices and games and where they are not able to attend, it is their responsibility to communicate this to their coach or team manager.
-If unable to do so, it will become a Parents responsibility.
+Whereas it is a player’s responsibility to attend all practices and games and where they are not able to attend, it is their responsibility to communicate this to their coach or team manager.
+If unable to do so, it will become a Parent’s responsibility.

 Not use any personal or social media communication channels to communicate any conflicts, debates or confidential issues, recognizing that mass communication methods (including email) can detract from the West Edmonton Raiders ability to resolve issues and disputes in a timely, equitable and professional fashion.

 Understand that Game time is at a Coaches discretion.
 The West Edmonton Raiders offer equal opportunity to all players during practice, however, game time is at the discretion of the Coach.
 Concerns should be addressed via your Team Parent Rep, or directly to the Board of Directors (Football Operations).

+Respect the 24 hour rule as described in this manual before bringing forward any issues or concerns to the Parent Liaison or Director of Football Operations.

 COACHES: